JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 rate (generic function with 6 methods)
 ```

-We can easily test that the `rate` function works in all possible cases correctly in the following way.
+We can quickly test that the `rate` function works in all possible cases correctly in the following way.

 ```jldoctest currency
 julia> rate(Pound, Pound) # 1